Saturday, June 27, 2026

 So it's me with my thoughts and some music as I let my body drift aimlessly and languidly throughout the streets.
 I relish in pure solitude that lets me think and think and think.
 About anything, really.
 Think about life.
 Think about school.
 Think about my friends.
 Think about the music.
 Think about writing.
 Think about the books.

-For those that love to be with their thoughts in a cool breeze, evening walks may be for you.
+For those that love to be with their thoughts in a cool breeze, evening walks are definitely something to try.

 Saturday, February 28, 2026